Saying someone makes great pancakes is the highest form of flattery.

 The place itself has wooden, minimal Japanese/Scandi-style interiors that were constructed – entirely – in Amsterdam before being shipped whole to London, and installed in the railway arch they now call home.
 The pancakes, meanwhile, come as either buttermilk (made fresh each day and left to steep for 8hrs), or 3-in-1 gluten & dairy free vegan-friendly batter.

 Including your classic American numbers with streaky bacon; some halal pulled BBQ chicken; some Australian polenta corn fritters with avo & crème fraiche; Royal pancakes topped with smoked salmon, asparagus, and Hollandaise, and more.

-These come in a cast-iron pan and are allowed to rise, creating a small crater for sweet toppings like bramley & cox apples, blackberries, etc., and savoury ingredients like aged gouda, gruyere with thyme & rosemary, and more.
+These come in a cast-iron pan and are allowed to rise, creating a small crater for sweet toppings like apples & almonds with blueberries and cream, or a blend of cheeses with thyme & rosemary.

 Thankfully, they don’t serve it flat.